A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Monte Carlo Experiments

 \section{Monte Carlo Experiments}

 In this section, we investigate the performance of P-DCov with five simulation examples.
 In Example \ref{exmp::SimTestB}, we consider a factor model and test the conditional independence between two vectors $\bx$ and $\by$ given their common factor $\bff$, via P-DCov.
 In Examples \ref{exmp::GaussianGraph}, we investigate the classical Gaussian graphical model.
 In Example \ref{exmp::smu}, we consider the case of general graphical model without the Gaussian assumption.
-In Examples \ref{exmp::factor-graph} and \ref{exmp::smu-factor}, we consider the case of factor based dependency graph and a general graphical model with external factors, respectively.
+In Example \ref{exmp::factor-graph}, we consider the case of dependency graph with the contribution of external factors.
+In Example \ref{exmp::smu-factor}, we consider a general graphical model with external factors.